elixir-europe/infectious-diseases-toolkit/national-resources/belgium.md

 * National surveillance of healthcare-associated infections
 * Sentinel nursing home network for influenza-like illness is in the process of being developed for the monitoring of clinical and microbiological cases of ILI.
 * COVID-19 registries

 Although the data are available at Sciensano, note that permission for data sharing might need to be given by another institution or entity.

 [FAIR.healthdata.be](https://fair.healthdata.be/) is a FAIR portal that provides an overview of existing databases with health and health care related data.
 It aims to steadily make this data discoverable and available to the public to increase public health knowledge.

 Other national data sources can also be reused for monitoring of infectious diseases, or describing the participants in the above registries by linking data at the individual level.
 These include the following:

-* Socio-demographic data by [Statbel](https://statbel.fgov.be/en) (Belgian statistical office): national individual-level data on socio-economic status, mortality and cause of death (e.g. infections)
+* Socio-demographic data by [Statbel](https://statbel.fgov.be/en) (Belgian statistical office): national individual-level data on socio-economic status, mortality and cause of death (e.g., infections)
 * [Minimal hospital dataset (RHM/MZG)](https://www.health.belgium.be/fr/sante/organisation-des-soins-de-sante/hopitaux/systemes-denregistrement/rhm) by the Federal Service for Public Health: all non-psychiatric hospitals are obliged to report administrative and medical information related to the reimbursement of hospitals for the care provided to admitted patients
 * Vaccination datasets (Regional level, see below for more information):
     * Federal level: SARS-CoV-2 vaccination